filipenascimento98/mozio-challenge/README.md

     * serializers: Directory that stores the serializers that are responsible for validating the input data of each route.
     * tests: Directory that stores automated tests.

+# Project structure
+To comply with PEP8, the [flake8](https://flake8.pycqa.org/en/latest/#) library was used, which indicates the adjustments that must be made.
+The lines are up to 120 characters long, a value that was set as a limit in the challenge description.

 # Automated Tests
 To run the automated tests navigate to the directory where the __manage.py__ file is located and execute the following command if you are running without container:
 ```bash